RiskoZoSlovenska/coro-thread-work/README.md

+***Note:** This project was/is more of a proof-of-concept than production code.
+Be careful when using threads in luvit; this function creates a new thread every time it's called, and you may very well be better off creating a thread once, queueing things to it and managing coroutines yourself.*

 # coro-thread-work

 This is a very simple utility that uses the `thread` module and coroutines to run a function sync-style in a separate thread without blocking the event loop.